 Worn carpets are a major cause of serious falls and should be replaced or secured

-- Make sure you have a working smoke alarm on each level of your home and test it regularly.
-Local fire services or handy man service can support with this.
-Assistive technology services can support with specialised alarms for those with sensory impairment
+Make sure you have a working smoke alarm on each level of your home and test it regularly.
+Local fire services or handyman services can support with this.
+Assistive technology services can support with specialised alarms for those with sensory impairment.